 Small business opportunities

-Criteria have been established to determine the eligibility of small businesses to participate in small business programs.
-To learn more, read the definitions used by the U.S. government:
+The U.S. Government has established criteria to determine the eligibility of small businesses to participate in small business programs.
+Reference this criteria in the below links:

 Although FHI 360 does not have a mandatory set-aside program, our small business outreach includes: